Yajme/Inventory-Management-System/README.md

 > In Development
 ## Built With

-* C# for System
+* C# for the system implementation
-* MS SQL for Database
+* MS SQL for the database management
-* Visual Studio for forms designing and debugging
+* Visual Studio for form designing and debugging

 ## Contributing